 Make sure your final decision is run through the “audience test”.
 Ask yourself “is this the right choice for the audience, not the planning committee”.
 When your decision is made with that question in mind, everyone will win.

-Thom Singer is a keynote speaker and professional master of ceremonies.
+Thom Singer is a motivational speaker and professional master of ceremonies / EmCee.
 He is the host of the entrepreneur podcast, “Cool Things Entrepreneurs Do” and the author of 12 books.
 Book him today to speak at your next event.